PushkarJ/pushkarj.github.io/index.md

 Thanks for dropping by and Welcome :)

-Pushkar Joglekar is a Sr. Security Engineer currently working at VMware with the goal to "Make Kubernetes Secure For All".
+Pushkar Joglekar is a Sr. Security Engineer currently working at [VMware Tanzu](https://tanzu.vmware.com/tanzu/) with the goal to "Make _Kubernetes_ Secure For All".
 He is an active contributor to CNCF Security - TAG and leads the Kubernetes SIG Security Tooling sub-project.

 During the last couple of years, he feels incredibly fortunate to have written the security chapters in Nigel Poulton’s “The Kubernetes Book” which he looks forward to updating every year.
-Prior to this current role, he worked on securing massive Kubernetes deployments at Visa (end user), playing a dual role of a security architect and engineer.
+Prior to this current role, he worked on securing massive Kubernetes deployments at [Visa](https://usa.visa.com) (end user), playing a dual role of a security architect and engineer.
 He is also the co-creator of container runtime security tool: MASHUP

 In his free time, he loves taking photos, watching cricket and firmly believes that Chai fixes everything!

+Pushkar is based in San Francisco Bay Area!

 ## Current Affiliations